THE FAMILY NEST

 One year, while untangling the garden hose, which was getting wrapped around my legs spreading its green slime to my skin — apparently I was cussing the sprinkler that wouldn’t sprinkle — my son, who often questions the virtues of growing your own, opened the window and asked, “Mom, is this the part of gardening that you enjoy?”

 Gardens are beautiful.
 I frequent garden tours to remind myself.
-In other gardens, potatoes grow like weeds.
+In other gardens, potatoes grow rampant.
 Their greenery is crisp and not dotted with bug holes or slug slime.
 Flowers bloom continuously.
 Even in shade, plants and flowers thrive, and there is nary a weed.

 I’ve been gardening this property for a quarter of a century.
 In the beginning, I planted baby trees and shrubs, looking forward to the day they would mature.
 But many of those pretty plants pictured in catalogs, planted as bare roots in the fall, have turned out to be nonnative invasives.
 Houttuynia, or Chameleon plant, is promoted for its pretty leaves of green, yellow and red.
 Always beware a plant that is described as “filling in.”
 After watching houttuynia populate all the beds, colonize the desirable plants and take over, I’ve decided to go to war.